allocate-engineering/library-data-modeling-interview/README.md

 ### Sample Data Requirements

 After completing your schema, populate it with this test data.
-This can be done in `db/sample-data.sql` as a second liquibase changeset:
+This can be done in `db/sample-data.sql` as a second liquibase changeset, or you can insert data through code in Program.cs or via pgadmin:

 **Books:**
 - "The Great Gatsby" (ISBN: 9780743273565, 1925) by F. Scott Fitzgerald (American, 1896)